Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies Class B library test state
+Identifies Class B library test state.

 **Description**

 This data type is used to update flags which indicates whether a test has started or not.

 **Remarks**

 None.

 ```c
 typedef enum